puppetlabs/pxp-agent/README.md

 ### Windows

-pxp-agent relies on [nssm][9] to execute as a service.
+pxp-agent relies on [nssm][nssm] to execute as a service.
 In case `--foreground` is unflagged, a mutex-based mechanism will prevent multiple instances of pxp-agent.
 Note that no PID file will be created.

 ### Exit code